Legendary Monsters

 A young C.W.

-On the same date, in a different year, as Keel’s birth, Craig Woolheater was born in Texas.
+On the same date as Keel’s birth, Craig Woolheater was born in Texas.
 When Craig was ten (a critical age, as it was to Keel), the tiny Woolheater discovered popular cryptozoology by reading John A. Keel’s Strange Creatures From Time and Space.
 On page 98 of Keel’s book, the youthful Craig would have read the following, crediting the origins and birth of Keel’s work’s words: “This material has been collected from many sources, including the files of Ivan T. Sanderson, Roger Patterson, Loren Coleman, FATE magazine, and, of course, our own swelling files.”

 As it turns out, the one case from Texas that Keel highlights in his book, the Lake Worth Monster sightings of 1967-1969, was there because of articles I had shared with Keel.